Kalispera Greece Ikaria.

 Ikaria's name comes from a story about hubris in Greek mythology.
 The story is about the inventor and magician Daedalus who worked at King Minos in Crete, he with the bull and the labyrinth.

-Icarus artwork in the port of Agios Kirikos.
+Memorial monument of Icarus in the port of Agios Kirikos.

 Maybe you remember the story from school?
 To be on the safe side, here is a short version: